tagnja/blog/source/draft/_spring-framework/understanding-spring-framework.md

 - initialization method.
 Initialization callbacks.
 - destruction method.
 Destruction callbacks.

 The `ApplicationContext` implementations also permit the registration of existing objects that are created outside the container, by users.
-For example,  the `registrationSingleton()` method of the `DefaultListableBeanFactory` class.
+This is done by accessing the ApplicationContext’s BeanFactory via the method getBeanFactory() which returns the BeanFactory implementation DefaultListableBeanFactory.
+DefaultListableBeanFactory supports this registration through the methods registerSingleton(..) and registerBeanDefinition(..).
+However, typical applications work solely with beans defined through metadata bean definitions.

 However typical applications work solely with beans defined through metadata bean definitions.